codebyAbhishekBharti/journal_app/README.md

 # Journal App

 ## Overview
 Journal App is a web application that allows users to manage their journal entries.
-It includes features such as user authentication, role-based access control (RBAC), scheduled tasks, weather information retrieval, email notifications, and integration with Redis for caching.
+It includes features such as user authentication, role-based access control (RBAC), scheduled tasks, weather information retrieval, email notifications, integration with Redis for caching, and code quality analysis using SonarQube.

 ## Technologies Used
 - Java
 - Spring Boot
 - Spring Security (RBAC)
-- Spring Data MongoDB
-- Spring Data Redis
 - Spring Scheduler
 - Spring Mail
+- SonarQube
 - Maven
 - Redis
 - MongoDB